 There are two type of links for websites – internal links and backlinks.
 Internal links are any links to content within the same domain or website.
-While internal links are incredibly important for user experience and help search engines crawl your website, it’s backlinks that are most important for ranking higher in Google and other search engines.
+While internal links are incredibly important for user experience and help search engines crawl your website, it’s backlinks, quality backlinks, that are most important for ranking higher in Google and other search engines.

 Backlinks are created when one website links to another website with a different domain.
 There are two types of backlinks – follow and nofollow – and both can boost your brand.
 Follow links from popular sites with high authority will provide the most significant help with your search rankings.
 Follow links tell search engine crawlers that the URL is not only relevant to the content on that page but can also act to pass along link equity, which helps boost that link’s PageRank.
 Nofollow links do the opposite, they specifically tell the search engine crawler not to pass along PageRank to the link, although Google and other search engines will still give slight boosts to pages with a large number of high-quality nofollow backlinks.
 These links can also help content spread and allow more people to find your content, so don’t discount nofollow links completely.